 The specified effective dates have been set forth in the standards published by the International Accounting Standards Board.
-The actual dates of adopting these standards in the European Union may differ from those set forth in the standards and they shall be announced once they are approved for application by the European Union.
+The actual dates of adopting these standards in the European Union may differ from those set forth in the standards and they shall be announced once they are approved for application by the European

 The Company did not decide on early adoption of any standard, interpretation or amendment which has been published but has not yet become effective.
-The Company is currently conducting an analysis of how the above-mentioned amendments are going to impact its financial statements.
+The Company does not expect the amendments to IAS 1 'Presentation of Financial Statements - Classification of Liabilities as Current or Non-current' and 'Classification of Liabilities as Current or Non-current' to have a material impact on its financial statements.
+In the case of other changes, the Company is currently conducting an analysis of how they are going to impact its financial statements